Description

 ?filter=name $eq batman

-?filter=isVillain $eq false&filter=city $eq Arkham (multiple filters are treated as a combination of AND
+?filter=isVillain $eq false&filter=city $eq Arkham (multiple filters are treated as a combination of ANDtype of conditions)

 ?filter=shots $in 12,26 (some conditions accept multiple values separated by commas)